TheoHanon/Modeling/Part2/README.md

 ## Description

-The simulation is split into several Python scripts that perform different functions within the project:
+The questions are split into several Python scripts that perform different functions within the project:
 - `q1.py`: Computes the equilibrium state of the tree cover model.
 - `q2.py`: Uses historical data to make tree cover predictions for the year 2100.
 - `q3.py`: Introduces additional state variables into the model and simulates their effects over time, including generating an animation.